iit-cs585/assignments/README.md

 1. Run `./update.sh` to get the latest starter code.

-2. Do the homework, adding and modifying files in the assignment directory. **Commit often!**
+2. Do the homework, adding and modifying files in the assignment directory. **Commit and push often!** Nothing will be graded until after the deadline, so this is a good practice to backup your work and also timestamp partial solutions.

 3. Before the deadline, push all of your changes to GitHub.
 E.g.:
   ```